 1. Layers

 Layering is key for staying warm in fall and winter.
 It also helps you to pack lite as you can mix and match your pieces to create new outfits.
-Be sure you bring comfortable and warm clothes like long sleeve tee, thermal underwear, lightweight sweatshirt or wool sweater, fleece legging, thick socks (pack extra), puffer vest, fleece jacket, a plaid shirt for layering, all-weather jacket, and beanie hat
+Be sure you bring comfortable and warm clothes like long sleeve tee, thermal underwear, a lightweight sweatshirt or wool sweater, fleece legging, thick socks (pack extra), a puffer vest, a fleece jacket, a plaid shirt for layering, an all-weather jacket, and a beanie hat

 2. A Rain Jacket